Canleskis/particular/README.md

 ## Notes on performance

-Particular is built with performance in mind and uses multiple ways of computing the acceleration between particles in the form of [`ComputeMethods`].
+Particular is built with performance in mind and provides multiple ways of computing the acceleration between particles in the form of [`ComputeMethods`].

-Here is a comparison of the five current available compute methods on an i9 9900KF and an RTX 3080:
+Here is a comparison of 7 available on an i9 9900KF and an RTX 3080:

 <div align="center"><img src="particular-comparison.png" alt="Performance chart" /></div>

 Depending on your needs and platform, you may opt for one compute method or another.
-You can also implement the trait on your own type to combine multiple compute methods and switch between them depending on certain conditions (e.g. the particle count).
+You can also implement the trait on your own type use other algorithms or combine multiple compute methods and switch between them depending on certain conditions (e.g. the particle count).

 ## Contribution